YourICP/mcp-server/docs/tutorials/medium-clean-crm-with-ai-agent.md

   - Publish under a real person's byline and add the AI-assistance disclosure at the end.
 -->

-# Your CRM is rotting.
+# Your CRM is decaying.
 I wired an AI agent to clean it in real time.

-Every RevOps leader knows the number and hates it: B2B contact data decays at roughly 30% a year.
-Titles change, people move, domains die.
-You buy an enrichment tool, run a big batch, feel good for a quarter — and then the rot creeps back in because cleaning is a project, not a habit.
+The general consensus is that B2B contact data decays at roughly 30% a year - actually the decay rate resembles a reverse Moore's law, so half of your database is likely to be stale after 23 months.
+In general, people buy an enrichment tool, run a big batch, feel good for a quarter — and then they're back to square one because cleaning is a project, not a habit.

-I wanted to stop treating it as a project.
-So I connected our enrichment API directly to the AI agent I already use every day, and now cleaning happens the moment I notice a problem — inside the same chat where I'm already working.
+I wanted to stop treating it as a project so I connected our enrichment API directly to my AI agent of choice, and now cleaning happens the moment I notice a problem — inside the same chat where I'm already working.

-Here's how, and what changed.

 ## The problem with batch cleaning

 The traditional loop looks like this: export a segment to CSV, upload it to an enrichment vendor, wait, download the result, reconcile it against the CRM, re-import.
 It works, but it has two failure modes.

-First, **it's high-friction, so it happens rarely.** Anything that involves a CSV round-trip gets done once a quarter at best.
-Between runs, the data drifts.
+First, **it's high-friction, so it happens rarely.** Anything that involves a CSV round-trip is going to be a chore so the natural tendency is to delay as much as possible.

 Second, **it separates cleaning from the decision.** By the time you've enriched a list, you've lost the context of *why* you needed it clean.
-The enrichment is divorced from the work.

-What I wanted was to enrich and clean *in the flow of the actual task* — while I'm building a list, prepping an event follow-up, or triaging inbound.
+A seamless process is to enrich and clean *in the flow of the actual task* — while I'm building a list, prepping an event follow-up, or triaging inbound.

 ## Enter the Model Context Protocol